 - 9. Plaintiff Natasha Bhandari is a citizen and resident of Pleasantville, New York.
 Ms. Bhandari directly purchased tickets for hop-on, hop-off bus tours of New York City from one or more defendants and was overcharged for her purchase due to the acts alleged in this complaint. - 10.
-Plaintiff Tracey L. Nobel is a citizen and resident of Golden, Colorado.
-Ms. Nobel directly purchased tickets for hop-on, hop-off bus tours of New York City from one or more defendants and was overcharged for her purchase due to the acts alleged in this complaint. - 11.
 Coach USA is a Delaware corporation with its principal place of business in Paramus, New Jersey.
 Coach is a wholly-owned subsidiary of Stagecoach Group plc ("Stagecoach"), an international transportation company based in the United Kingdom and registered in Perth, Scotland.
 Coach controls numerous American motor passenger carriers, including airport shuttles in the New York City area and the discount express bus service Megabus.com.
-Coach operated hop-on, hop-off bus tours in New York City under the Gray Line brand, which the company licensed for use in New York City from Gray Line Worldwide, an entity unaffiliated with Stagecoach. - 12.
+Coach operated hop-on, hop-off bus tours in New York City under the Gray Line brand, which the company licensed for use in New York City from Gray Line Worldwide, an entity unaffiliated with Stagecoach. - 11.
 International Bus Services ("IBS") is a New York corporation with its principal place of business in Hoboken, New Jersey.
-The company is a wholly-owned subsidiary of Coach USA, and acts as one of its motor passenger carriers, with a focus on the New York/New Jersey area. - 13.
+The company is a wholly-owned subsidiary of Coach USA, and acts as one of its motor passenger carriers, with a focus on the New York/New Jersey area. - 12.
 CitySights is a New York limited liability company with its principal place of business in New York, New York.
-CitySights operated hop-on, hop-off bus tours in New York City under the CitySights NY brand. - 14.
+CitySights operated hop-on, hop-off bus tours in New York City under the CitySights NY brand. - 13.
 City Sights Twin is a New York limited liability company with its principal place of business in New York, New York.
 The company was formed for the sole purpose of owning an interest in Twin America.

-15. Twin America is a Delaware limited liability company with its principal place of business in New York, New York.
+14. Twin America is a Delaware limited liability company with its principal place of business in New York, New York.
 Twin America was established pursuant to an agreement executed on March 17, 2009, between IBS and City Sights Twin (the "Transaction").
 Pursuant to the Transaction, Coach (through IBS) and City Sights (through City Sights Twin) contributed all of their New York City hop-on, hop-off bus tour operations and assets to Twin America; acquired a 60 percent and 40 percent membership interest in Twin America, respectively; and divided management control of Twin America.
 The agreement includes a non-compete provision whereby Coach and City Sights agreed not to compete in the hop-on, hop-off bus tour business within 25 miles of New York City.
 Twin America operates hop-on, hop-off bus tours under both the Gray Line New York and CitySights NY brands.